emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

 Uffda.
 That was a big file.
 And I'd be lying if I said that I didn't accidentally delete the whole site a couple of times while I tried to figure out how this file should work.
 But at the end of the day, this code works perfectly for what I needed.

 The last piece was to set up a GitHub deploy key for my project with read/write permissions.
+I followed a mixture of the instructions located [here](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) and [here](https://circleci.com/docs/2.0/gh-bb-integration/#creating-a-github-deploy-key).
 After I obtained that (it looked like an SSH key), then I could provide that to CircleCI so it'd have proper permissions to commit to `master` branch.
-Then, I just added the fingerprint to my build:
+Then, I just added the fingerprint to my build and I was ready to go!
 ```yaml
 - add_ssh_keys:
     fingerprints: [ a1:a2:a3:a4:a5:a6:a7:a8:a9:b1:b2:b3:b4:b5:b6:b7 ]
 ```

-and I was good to go!

 ### 4. Running daily crons